w-m/ffsplat/README.md

 Run

-`uvx --from git+https://github.com/w-m/ffsplat@main ffsplat-live --help`
+`uvx --from git+https://github.com/w-m/ffsplat@main ffsplat live --help`

 Then open a web browser to [localhost:8080](http://localhost:8080) (or the address that is printed in the viser box on stdout).
+On the first launch, it will take a few minutes to compile gsplat kernels before a rendered image shows up.

 ## Setting up a dev environment

-Check out the project with submodules:
+Check out the project:

 ```
 git clone https://github.com/w-m/ffsplat.git